MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 PS C:\> New-CsTeamsCallingPolicy -Identity Sales -AllowPrivateCalling $false
 ```

 The cmdlet create the policy instance Sales and sets the value of the parameter AllowPrivateCalling to False.
+The rest of the parameters are set to the corresponding
+values in the Global policy instance.

 ## PARAMETERS